-of buyers avoid reps with incomplete profiles *
+of buyers avoid sales professionals with incomplete sales profiles*

 Making a strong first impression has never been so important.